sravsgits/30-days-of-code-hackerrank-challenge/README.md

 https://www.hackerrank.com/challenges/30-hello-world/problem

 # Day 1
-Complete the code in the editor below.
 The variables , and  are already declared and initialized for you.
 You must:

-Declare  variables: one of type int, one of type double, and one of type String.
+Declare  variables: one of type int, one of type double, and one of type String. <br/>
-Read  lines of input from stdin (according to the sequence given in the Input Format section below) and initialize your  variables.
+Read  lines of input from stdin (according to the sequence given in the Input Format section below) and initialize your  variables.<br/>
-Use the  operator to perform the following operations:
+Use the  operator to perform the following operations: <br/>
-Print the sum of  plus your int variable on a new line.
+Print the sum of  plus your int variable on a new line. <br/>
-Print the sum of  plus your double variable to a scale of one decimal place on a new line.
+Print the sum of  plus your double variable to a scale of one decimal place on a new line. <br/>
-Concatenate  with the string you read as input and print the result on a new line.
+Concatenate  with the string you read as input and print the result on a new line. <br/>
-For more detailed inputs and outputs, go through this link https://www.hackerrank.com/challenges/30-data-types/problem
+For more detailed inputs and outputs, go through this link <br/>
+https://www.hackerrank.com/challenges/30-data-types/problem